web-extension-scaffold/extension-scaffold/es-home/README.md

 These IDs are then used by `es-home/scripts/resolve-applications.js` to compute which extensions are needed by an *application*.

-Below is a possible example for the vite example:
+Below is a possible example:

 ```json
 {